 I’ve listed some great flight, hotel and holiday deal websites below for you:

 Drink responsibly obviously if you’ve got leftover alcohol, or perhaps you’ve gone alcohol free?
 My alcohol free faves are mentioned in the video at the top of this page (they’re not free to buy if you’ve run out, but when it’s time to replenish your stocks, you might make a saving if you alternate tasty 0% drinks with your booze.
 Do what makes you feel your best!)

 Perfect for those of you moving house for the next academic year, there’s so many people in the same position as you and of course you’ll want new food in your new kitchen.
 Only using the leftover food you have between you, create a picnic of homemade nibbles and meals to enjoy in a park on a sunny day, on a break from a hike like mentioned in activity 1 or even just sat indoors if it’s raining.

-MyFridgeFood is the site I’ve used so many times when I have leftover ingredients but no idea how to turn them into something edible.
+MyFridgeFood is a site where you put in your leftover ingredients when you have no idea how to turn them into something edible.
 Simply select what food you have and it will give you recipe ideas.

-If you’re London-based or visiting this summer, then check out free things to do in London each month, by Laura from Thrifty Londoner.
+If you’re London-based or visiting this summer, then check out the archive on free things to do in London by Laura from Thrifty Londoner.